EvandroMaddes/purchase-cart/README.md

 - the flag `--rm` is used to delete the container after the task fot it is complete
 - the flag `--name` is used to set the container name

+Under the root folder are available also `mvnw` scripts:

+* Allows anyone who clones / checks-out this repo to build the project without having to install Maven first.
+* Ensures that the version of Maven in use is the version with which this project is compatible.